washingtonpost/ans-schema/docs/proposals/2019-02-08 - Fallback Content Elements.md

 # Proposal

-Add a required `alternative` trait to the `raw_html` content element, that contains an array of one content element (allows for multiple later) that can notionally replace the `raw_html` block.
+Add an `alternative` trait to the `raw_html` content element, that contains an array of one content elements that can notionally replace the `raw_html` block.
 The content in the array can only be of type `text`, `image`, `gallery` or `video`.
-When `upvert`ing this trait should be filled this with a `text` element that has a stock `This content is not available on this platform` message (or similar).
+This trait is required unless the `rendering_guides.preferred_method` is set to `website` only.
+In all other cases, when `upvert`ing this trait should be filled this with a `text` element that has a stock `This content is not available on this platform` message (or similar).

 ## Alternatives